 - While using hotspots, each user must adhere to all local, state, and federal laws including, but not limited to, those concerning fraud, piracy, or obscenity.
 Use of the Library’s hotspots in connection with illegal, disruptive, or destructive manner may result in the loss of mobile hotspot privileges and potentially criminal prosecution.

 Policy 3.5 - Requests for Reconsideration

 The written complaint will be forwarded to a committee of five, made up of the Library Director, two members of the Board of Trustees, and two representatives of the school or civic community who reside in Waukee.
-The Committee will carefully review the complaint and the material in question in the light of the Library’s selection policy, and report to the Board of Trustees at its next meeting.
+The Committee will carefully review the complaint and the material in question in the light of the Library’s Collection Development policy, and report to the Board of Trustees at its next meeting.
 The Board will decide on the matter and report in writing to the complainant within ten days of the meeting.
 The decision of the Board is final.
 An item will only be evaluated for reconsideration once in a twelve-month period.

 Policy 3.6 - Internet Access and Technology Use